This website was set

 Memory

-In memory of my dear wife Chris.
-We initially met through our mutual love of drag racing.
+In memory of Chris's dear wife Chris.
+They initially met through ther mutual love of drag racing.

 Later

-she encouraged me and stood by me when I left her alone for long periods
+she encouraged him and stood by me when he left her alone for long periods

 of time and worked on the funny car at weekends and in the evenings. |